rkunwar/cypress_template/README.md

 Test will run through Each menu items in Nav Bar and verify after the page is loaded looks for the title as Assertions.

-To run the test for CommBank Browser Navigation Tab - Replace the Browser with 'firefox' or 'chrome':
+To run the test for CommBank Browser Navigation Tab - Replace the {{browser}} with 'firefox' or 'chrome':
 Navigate to /commbank_assignment and hit:

 cypress run --browser {{browser}} --spec .\cypress\integration\commbank\home_specs.js